Goose Creek Workers’ Compensation Lawyer

 Common Work-Related Accidents

+Serious workplace accidents can occur in any occupation, even those that are not traditionally thought of as dangerous.
 The most common types of accidents on the job are:

-- Slip trip and fall accidents
+- Slip trip and fall accidentss

 - Torn muscles & ligaments